azharlabs/papert-code/docs/cli/commands.md

   - **Description:** Replace the entire chat context with a summary.
 This saves on tokens used for future tasks while retaining a high level summary of what has happened.

 - **`/copy`**
-  - **Description:** Copies the last output produced by Qwen Code to your clipboard, for easy sharing or reuse.
+  - **Description:** Copies the last output produced by Papert Code to your clipboard, for easy sharing or reuse.

 - **`/directory`** (or **`/dir`**)
   - **Description:** Manage workspace directories for multi-directory support.